robocup-depre/Salbeghi-Selvadeghi/README.md

 # Salbeghi-Selvadeghi
 Pogetta Matteo, Berlato Matteo, Thiella Matteo, Grendene Marco 2020

-New "Marilù" and at the same time new robot "-", codes and projects, for 2020-2021 junior robocup competitions, maze category.
+New "Marilù" and at the same time new robot "Kodi", codes and projects, for 2020-2021 junior robocup competitions, maze category.

 The design of the second robot was born from the idea of completely changing hardwere,